leonk/clientside_validation/README.md

-This modules adds the [jQuery Validation Plugin](http://jqueryvalidation.org/), to install (download the latest version)[http://jqueryvalidation.org/files/jquery-validation-1.14.0.zip] and extract the dist folder to the js/lib of this sub module.
+This modules adds the [jQuery Validation Plugin](http://jqueryvalidation.org/), to install (download the latest version)[http://jqueryvalidation.org/files/jquery-validation-1.14.0.zip] and extract the zip file to the js/lib of this sub module.

 If you don't download the library, it will be hot linked to the CDN version.